 Participating institutions are responsible for their own meal arrangements and expenses.
-The host shall include a list of restaurants or dining facilities (on or off campus) in the participant manual.
 In the event there are not an adequate number of restaurants in the area where the teams are staying, consideration should be given to making special arrangements through the campus cafeteria and hotel restaurants.

-The host should provide meals to the NCAA committee and staff on competition days.
+The host should provide meals to the NCAA committee, staff and officials on competition days.